 Without deliberate governance, collaboration drifts toward convenience — and cognitive capability erodes gradually rather than catastrophically.

-Yet, most conversations today are about prompts, selecting and learning tools, and enterprise scale deployments.
+Yet, most conversations today are about prompts, selecting tools, and scaling deployments.
+Few focus on governing the collaboration itself.

 AI Fluency exists as a focus area because ungoverned collaboration creates invisible risk — cognitive fragility masked by short-term productivity.